 Many hospitals also require emergency medicine PAs to be certified in Advance Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
 Check your hospital’s bylaws or rules to find out the requirements PAs must meet to be privileged.

 Once you’ve passed the PANCE exam, you can use the PA-C designation.
-Your certification is a six-year period that requires recertification every two years.
+Your certification is a ten-year period that requires recertification every two years.
 To qualify for recertification, you must have completed a minimum of 100 hours of CME during throughout the two-year period.
-Certified PAs are also required to pass a recertification exam, Physician Assistant National Recertifying Exam (PANRE), by the end of the sixth year.
+Certified PAs are also required to pass a recertification exam, Physician Assistant National Recertifying Exam (PANRE), by the end of the 10th year.

 Visit NCCPA for more information on the PANCE and PANRE exams.